Will Fair

 This project included testing and development of traditional and new tools to characterize groundwater flow in fractured crystalline rock, including multi-well pumping tests, downhole flow measurement technologies, downhole fracture detection and borehole geophysical and cross-hole seismic data, and fracture distribution and geometry data.
 Modeling: Constructed numerical model to simulate groundwater flow, including calibration to pumping

-Fractured Bedrock Characterization Research Site Read More »
+Fractured Bedrock Aquifer Research Site Read More »

 3D Geologic Visualization for Fractured Rock Aquifer Characterization